scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 **Note**
 Most of this is avoid by following S.2.
-A bad exampleAvoid would be to write to total raw counts to the output metadata, as this would require keeping the large data alive in memory, unless it is ensured that the task runs early.
+A bad example would be writing the total raw counts to the output metadata, as this would require keeping the large data alive in memory, unless it is ensured that the task runs early.

 ### S.4: Handle single- and double-precision transparently